CharlesMuvaka/PropertyApi/README.md

      }

- ##Delete all managers properties
+ ## Delete all managers properties

     Entry
     {
     "id": 1
     }
--If manager properties has entries, it deletes and return an empty array []
+- If manager properties has entries, it deletes and return an empty array []
--If manager properties is already empty
+- If manager properties is already empty

     {
     "errorMessage": "Staff is already empty, cant delete all", "status": 404
     }

-#updating a propertyManager
+# updating a propertyManager

     Entry
     {